alihashmiii/FlowFields/README.md

 `VectorFieldOperations.m` contains functions for computing velocity gradients and strain-rate from velocity-fields

+The Mathematica implementation of the strain-rate measure of the flow field is based on an approach used by Sham Tlili

 #### Note:
 ##### `pyramidal-KLT-allmethods.m` is a merger of the two script files